jerrykur/DataCleaning/readme.md

 	3. User descriptive activity names to name the activities in the data set.

-	In this step
-	a new column was add to the data set that contained the Activity description associated with the Activity ID.
+	In this step a new column was add to the data set that contained the Activity description associated with the Activity ID.

 	4. Appropiately label the dataset with descriptive variable names.

-	 During this step,
-	 minor renaming of the measurement columns was performed.
+	 During this step, minor renaming of the measurement columns was performed.
 Also, the Activity ID column was dropped since we already had an Activity Name column.

 	5. From data set in step 4, create a second, independent tidy data set with the average of each activity variable for each activity and each subject.

-	In this step the data was "melted" from a "short and wide" data set with dozens of column of values for each measurement to a "tall and skinny" dataset that containing only 4 columns for the SubjectID, ActivtyName, Measurement name and associated value.
+	In this step the data was "melted" from a "short and wide" data set with dozens of column of values for each measurement to a "tall and skinny" dataset that containing only 4 columns for the SubjectID, ActivityName, Measurement Name and Associated value.
 Structurally this changed the data set from 10299 rows with 50 columns to 494352 rows with 4 columns.
 	I prefer tall and skinny because they are operated on faster in databases and if you have a lot of columns you may exceed the maximum row width for the database.